 Visitors to the cottage are invited to use an indoor heated exercise swimming pool with a resistance machine (Use of the pool is on discussion with the owners and there is no charge available June to end of September.)

 Hafod Cottage and the neighbouring cottage Cuddfan Cottage at Upper Bettws farm are reached up a long private lane and is set at 1000 feet above sea level the farmstead is really remote with quite dramatic glorious panoramic views over The Sugar Loaf and up magnificent Llantony Valley and Offa's Dyke Path.

 The cottage now has a lovely new kitchen with electric cooker, microwave, fridge.

-Hafod has a kitchen with electric cooker, microwave, fridge and a full range of cooking utensils.
-The charming living/dining room has easy chairs, a TV and a electric wood-effect stove.
+The charming sitting and dining room has easy chairs, a TV and an electric wood-effect stove.

 Bathroom has a power shower, toilet and hand basin.

 The cottage has an enclosed garden with garden furniture and BBQ and there are the most exceptional views across the valley.

 A lovely surprise was to find in a barn just across the courtyard is a lovely raised "indoor exercise swimming pool" for guests to use on discussion with the owners.

 * Extra single bed available if required